×

 What is a typical expat home or apartment like in Peru?

 "Expat homes and apartments in Peru tend to be modern and comfortable, with amenities such as air conditioning, cable TV, and internet access.
 Many expats choose to live in gated communities, which offer additional security and access to amenities such as swimming pools, gyms, and tennis courts.
-Expat homes and apartments in Peru are typically located in the more affluent areas of the city, such as San Isidro, Miraflores, and Barranco," said one person in Peru.
+Expat homes and apartments in Peru are typically located in the more affluent areas of the city, such as San Isidro, Miraflores, and Barranco," explained one person living in Peru.

 What is the average cost of housing in Peru?